lukapetrol/munich-guide-bot/README.md

 # munich-guide-bot

 This is a Telegram-Bot specifically designed to give a brief overview of the inner city of Munich.
 It does that by leading the participant through 20 markable sites on a scavanger-hunt while supplying interesting information about each of the sites.
 Once the participant has arrived at one of the stations, he must pass a riddle given by the bot and enter the correct solution to access the next clue.
-The bot was initially designed for exchange students of the Servicepaket-München but is available to everyone plans on giving Munichs inner city a visit.
+The bot was initially designed for exchange students of the Servicepaket-München but is available to everyone who plans on giving Munichs inner city a visit.

 **Telegram-Link:** t.me/munichguidebot